-Do not take too lightly the influence a Saudi Arabia job search can have on the effect of your adventure!
+Do not take too lightly the influence a employment in Saudi Arabia can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.

 Time: UTC/GMT+ 3 hours